Automaton1989/commerceSite/README.md

 The objective of this project was to integrate React in addition to using Node.js, Express.js, and MongoDB, creating a complete, full stack, application.
 We decided to build a commerce website, where users can find products to purchase, add them to their cart, and checkout.

+## Project Work Distribution:

+Matthew: Setup the project.
+Login, all product, and product detail page and their related logic.
+Deploy the website to the heroku.

+Jennifer: Setup the database.
+Home page, registration page and the cart page implementation and their related logic.

 ## Project Slides:

 https://docs.google.com/presentation/d/1laU7D9sQL5PTo2f-28m8OLZW-JyDFms_SpUIWAIev78/edit?usp=sharing